onsi/ginkgo/docs/index.md

 By default, Ginkgo calls out specs that are running slowly if they exceed a certain threshold (default: 5 seconds).
 This doesn't affect the status of the spec - it is still considered to have passed - but can give you an early warning that a slow spec has been introduced.
 You can adjust this threshold with `ginkgo --slow-spec-threshold=<duration>`.

 By default, Ginkgo only emits full stack traces when a spec panics.
 When a normal assertion failure occurs, Ginkgo simply emits the line at which the failure occurred.
 You can, instead, have Ginkgo always emit the full stack trace by running `ginkgo --trace`.

+### Getting Visibility Into Long-Running Specs
+Ginkgo is often used to build large, complex, integration suites and it is a common - if painful - experience for these suites to run slowly.
+Ginkgo provides numerous mechanisms that enable developers to get visibility into what part of a suite is running and where, precisely, a spec may be lagging or hanging.

+First, you can tell Ginkgo to emit progress of a spec as Ginkgo runs each of its nodes.
+You do this with `ginkgo --progress -v`.  `--progress` will emit a message to the `GinkgoWriter` just before a node starts running.
+By running with `-v` or `-vv` you can then stream the output to the `GinkgoWriter` immediately - this can help developers debugging a suite understand exactly which node is running in real-time.
+If you want to run with `--progress` but want to suppress output of individual nodes (e.g. a top-level `ReportAfterEach` that always runs even if a spec is skipped) you can pass the `SuppressProgressOuput` decorator to the node in question.

+Second, Ginkgo can provide a **Progress Report** of what is currently running in response to the `SIGINFO` and `SIGUSR1` signals.
+This improves on the behavior of `--progress` by telling you not just which node is running but exactly which line of spec code is currently running along with any relevant goroutines that were launched by the spec.
+A developer waiting for a stuck spec can get this information immediately by sending either the `SIGINFO` or `SIGUSR1` signal (on MacOS/BSD systems, `SIGINFO` can be sent via `^T` - making it especially convenient).

+Finally - you can instruct Ginkgo to provide these Progress Reports whenever a node takes too long to complete.
+You do this by passing the `--poll-progress-after=INTERVAL` flag to specify how long Ginkgo should wait before emitting a progress report.
+Once this interval is passed Ginkgo can periodically emit Progress Reports - the interval between these reports is controlled via the `--poll-progress-interval=INTERVAL` flag.
+By default `--poll-progress-after` is set to `0` and so Ginkgo does not emit Progress Reports.

+You can ovveride the global setting of `poll-progess-after` and `poll-progress-interval` on a per-node basis by using the `PollProgressAfter(INTERVAL)` and `PollProgressInterval(INTERVAL)` decorators.
+A value of `0` will explicitly turn off Progress Reports for a given node regardless of the global setting.

 ### Reporting Infrastructure
 Ginkgo's console output is great when running specs on the console or quickly grokking a CI run.
 Of course, there are several contexts where generating a machine-readable report is crucial.
 Ginkgo provides first-class CLI support for generating and aggregating reports in a number of machine-readable formats _and_ an extensible reporting infrastructure to enable additional formats and custom reporting.
 We'll dig into these topics in the next few sections.